Published on University of Colorado (https://www.cu.edu)

 • eComm Specialist | Contacts that do not exist in one of the above data systems can be created directly in Salesforce by an eComm specialist

-Once a contact is created in Salesforce, there's a few ways to update that information:
+Once a contact is created in Salesforce, there are a few ways the contact's information gets updated and enhanced:

-• Marketing Cloud and Salesforce have a bi-directional integration.
-That way a Marketing Cloud email can distribute to a targetted audience created in Salesforce.
+• Marketing Cloud and Salesforce have a bi-directional integration meaning a Marketing Cloud email can be distributed to a targetted audience created in Salesforce and data from that email is sent back to Salesforce.

-• Constituent's can adjust their own Email Preferences by receiving an email and selecting 'Manage My Preferences' in the footer
+• Constituents can adjust their Email Preferences by receiving an email and selecting 'Manage My Preferences' in the footer

 Data Dictionary & Entity Relationship Diagram (ERD)